Yorko/stanford_cs231n_2019/README.md

 ![alt-text-1](https://habrastorage.org/webt/ik/ny/o4/iknyo4fnkbokzoavq6nlsuitc6y.png "title-1") ![alt-text-2](https://habrastorage.org/webt/8t/go/qa/8tgoqaoa1vwmiuagfkx0i4nkjmm.png "title-2")

 For the first one (on the left), you take a base image and a style image and "apply the style" to the base image (reminds of Prisma and Artisto, right?).
 The second example (on the right) is a random image, gradually perturbed in a way that a neural network classifies it more and more confidently as a gorilla.
 DIY Depp Dream, isn't it?
 And it's all math under the hood, it's cool to figure out how it all works.
-You'll get to this understanding if you pass cs231n, it'll be hard but super cool!
+You'll get to this understanding if you pass cs231n, it'll be hard but at the same time an exciting journey from efficient kNN implementation to these fascinating applications.

 # Assignment 1
  - [k-Nearest Neighbor (kNN) exercise](https://nbviewer.jupyter.org/github/Yorko/stanford_cs231n_2018/blob/master/assignment1/knn_solution_yorko.ipynb) + [comments on some derivations](https://nbviewer.jupyter.org/github/Yorko/stanford_cs231n_2018/blob/master/assignment1/knn_comments_yorko.ipynb)